 Your electric bike battery

 Batteries are arguably the most important component of any electric bike.
 Without a good electric bike battery, you won’t get very far!
 Lately we’ve been noticing some incomplete information floating around on the subject of electric bike batteries.
 So much so, that we felt it was time to publish an article focused on electric bike batteries, the technologies available and the benefits and/or shortcomings of each.
 At Unconquered Custom Electric Cycle we are committed to gathering the most important and up to date information for our customers then distilling it in a way which is understandable for our readers to digest.
-Batteries are going to affect your range, power, your ability to climb hills, your charging time and the overall weight of your bike.
+Batteries are going to affect your range, power, how fast you can go and for how long, your ability to climb hills, your charging time and the overall weight of your bike.